Ain el Gazala Airfield Complex

 Ain el Gazala Airfield Complex, also known as Gazala and Ayn al Ghazāla, is an abandoned airfield complex primarily used during World War II.
 It was located in Ain el Gazala in Northern Cyrenaica, located 62 km WNW from Tobruk, Libya.

 History

-On June 1940, Ain el Gazala Airfield Complex was captured by Italy.
-On January 1941, the complex was evacuated by Italians and then taken over by British forces.
+In June 1940, Ain el Gazala Airfield Complex was captured by Italy.
+In January 1941, the complex was evacuated by Italians and then taken over by British forces.
 On 10 April, the complex was captured by German forces.
-On December 1941, 71 abandoned Axis aircraft, about half German, was found on the 3 landing grounds when they were overrun by British forces.
+In December 1941, 71 abandoned Axis aircraft, about half German, was found on the 3 landing grounds when they were overrun by British forces.
 On 13–14 June 1942, the complex was seized by advancing Axis forces, and Axis operations commenced once again.
 On 14–15 November, the complex was re-occupied by British forces.
 After capture, Ain el Gazala Airfield Complex was abandoned.